Rape during the occupation of Japan: Incidents

 The first reported case of rape by American soldiers in Japan occurred on 30 August 1945.

 According to an observer who witnessed the formal surrender ceremony aboard the on 2 September 1945, later that day General Douglas MacArthur called a meeting to address reports of rape cases involving U.S. Marines in Japan.

 Walsh mentions one "shocking allegation" of a gang rape perpetrated by 27 American soldiers that was reported directly to SCAP on 3 September 1945 by the Japanese government's Central Liaison Office (CLO).

-On 4 September 1945, Japan's Home Ministry issued a notice titled "Measures Regarding Illegal Acts by American Soldiers" to police departments, categorizing offenses committed by U.S. soldiers such as crimes against police, theft, and other unlawful acts.
-U.S. military personnel were seen as having unchecked authority and often disregarded both Japanese law enforcement and civilians.
-Incidents included unauthorized entry into police stations to seize weapons, vehicle theft, and the looting of private homes.
-However, the most serious offenses were recognized as acts of sexual violence against Japanese women.
+On 4 September 1945, Japan’s Home Ministry issued a notice to police departments titled “Measures Regarding Illegal Acts by American Soldiers.”
+The document described a growing pattern of offenses committed by U.S. military personnel, including assaults on police officers, theft, unauthorized seizure of weapons from police stations, vehicle theft, and looting of private homes.
+Japanese authorities viewed many American soldiers as acting beyond the control of both local law enforcement and civilian authority.
+Among these offenses, acts of sexual violence against Japanese women were considered especially serious.

 Yuki Tanaka relates that in Yokohama, the capital of Kanagawa Prefecture, there were 119 known rapes in September 1945.

 At least seven academic books and many other works state that there were 1,336 reported rapes during the first 10 days of the occupation of Kanagawa Prefecture.
 Walsh states that this figure originated from Yuki Tanaka's 1996 book Hidden Horrors, and resulted from that author misreading the crime figures in their source.
 The source was a 15 September 1945 letter from Lieutenant General Arisue Seizo to SCAP General Headquarters which stated that the Japanese Government recorded 1,326 (1,336 is apparently a transcription error) criminal incidents of all types involving American forces for a 12 day period (not 10), of which an unspecified number were rapes; Lt.
-Gen Seizo also wrote "We believe it is a matter of mutual congratulation to be able to inform you that, as a result of sincere and adequate steps taken by you, there has been a distinct decrease in the number of unfortunate incidents which have frequently taken place in the early part of the occupation of the Allied Forces...
+Gen Arisue also wrote "We believe it is a matter of mutual congratulation to be able to inform you that, as a result of sincere and adequate steps taken by you, there has been a distinct decrease in the number of unfortunate incidents which have frequently taken place in the early part of the occupation of the Allied Forces...
 In regard to the nature of these incidents, the classification would run in the order of looting of Arms, robbing of articles, appropriation of automobiles, robbing money and others.
 The total amount of damages are more than 420 rifles, 65 revolvers, and 170 automobiles."
-Walsh cites another document Shinchugun no Fumo Koi which claims 7 rapes reported in Kanagawa Prefecture for this 12 day period.
+Walsh cites another document Shinchugun no Fuho Koi which claims 7 rapes reported in Kanagawa Prefecture for this 12 day period.